GwynethLlewelyn/sl-user-create/trunk/readme.txt

 New users will receive a password via the Second Life Instant Messaging Service, as well as a link to tell them the URL for your site.
 The new profile will include their avatar name as a login and their SL profile picture (if available via Web) will become their WordPress profile picture.
 If you have some special meta fields enabled on your WordPress profile, they will be filled in with some data from SL as well (e.g. location).

+Thanks to DALL-E by OpenAI for the cute logo.

 == Installation ==

 1. After installing the plugin, if you're using a cache manager (e.g. W3 Total Cache) make sure you add **register-avatar\.php** and **register-object\.php** to the exception list, or you'll get multiple registrations with the same name!